 The Red-bellied Woodpecker is a year-round resident in wooded areas in the eastern half of the United States.
 This woodpecker has only been a Minnesota bird since the late 1800s, their range has expanded northward slowly over the years and continues to do so.
 Red-bellieds nest in cavities that both male and female help to excavate.
 Red-bellied Woodpeckers are very vocal birds.
 One will often hear their loud churr -ing call before the bird is seen.

 Like other woodpeckers the Red-bellied spends a lot of time foraging for insects in or under tree bark, even during the winter.
 They will eat berries and tree nuts when they are available.
-Red-bellieds will frequent suet feeders and peanut feeders year-round.
-They’ll even pull sunflower seeds from Magnum style feeders and visit fly-thru feeders full of Joe’s Mix or any sunflower seed mix.
+Red-bellied Woodpeckers will frequent suet feeders and peanut feeders year-round.
+They’ll also eat sunflower seeds, Joe’s Mix or any sunflower seed mix from feeders.

-Because of their large size, Red-bellieds prefer larger suet feeders and a log suet feeder is a great way of drawing them to you yard.
+Because of their larger bodies, Red-bellied Woodpeckers prefer larger suet feeders and a log suet feeder is a great way of drawing them to you yard.